nichealpham/Open-Source-Projects/Wordpress-automated-compile-deploy/README.md

 #### Deployment

-IMPORTANT NOTE: Only deploy to servers' branches when everything is ready!

-Branch structure:

-1. Master branch: for developers to pull code and push code during development.
-Commits on this branch will HAVE NO EFFECT on servers.
-2. Staging branch: for deploying to staging server at: [http://fj-dev.nativesdev.com.au](http://fj-dev.nativesdev.com.au).
-3. Production branch: for deploying to production server at: [http://fj.nativesdev.com.au](http://fj.nativesdev.com.au).

 In other to deploy, merge code from master branch to the corresponding branches.

 ##### Steps to server deployment